Kevoulee/landscape/PITCHME.md

 * Eticket4 is an international secondary ticketing platform developed by Israeli entrepreneurs in 2015
 * Being an intermediary between various entities involved in the ticket re-selling process, the platform serves as a guarantor of transaction security, tickets’ validity, timely payment and delivery
 * Eticket4 ticketing platform exists and its functionality is already available to ticket brokers and ticker buyers
-* With the introduction of the blockchain-based functionality all token holders will contribute their efforts to its further development and receive new possibilities that would likely extend their knowledge of ticketing market and help them to take extra advantage of it
 * In Q4 2018 Eticket4 plans to introduce the blockchain-based functionality and new loyalty reward system based on ET4 crypto tokens
 * The token conforms to the widely distributed standard ERC20
 * The token will be prepared in cooperation with Phenom (Crypto payment system) using a smart contract written on Solidity
-* Smart contract will ensure transparency of the entire process of token distribution.
-Every single transaction will also be recorded into smart contracts.

 ---

 # Blocktix

-* The core purpose of Bloctix is to provide a decentralised event hosting and ticket distribution network.
 * Blocktix has announced a public available alpha in Q4 of 2017.
 In months leading up to this announcement several wire-frames where published on their blog
-* Companies and individuals can buy and sell tickets through unforgeable cryptographic signatures stored on the blockchain.
-With this approach, the process of buying and selling tickets has been simplfied by removing the infrastructure of centralised server
 * Both parties can therefore enjoy the lowest fees and no downtime due to the decentralised nature
 * The blockchain is the heart of our application and is tasked to secure a wide range of features such as payments, tickets, and the event registry
-* Blocktic will be built on Ethereum because its one of the few blockchains that provides an efficient and practical toolset for smart contracts
+* Blocktic will be built on Ethereum blockchain
-* It will serve as the default payment gateway of our application, meaning tickets have to be purchased with the ETH cryptocurrency
+* It will serve as the default payment gateway of the application- tickets have to be purchased with the ETH cryptocurrency
 * Other payment gateways such as credit cards and bank transfers will be later integrated through third parties
 * Advisors include, Randy Jackson and Everette Harp